 Regularly review the pricing strategy.

 Unless you are doing a business that is immune to competition, pricing strategy is critical in closing deals.
-In our case, AsiaBC is a company service provider in Hong Kong, and undoubtedly many providers are doing the company services, including Hong Kong company registration and company secretarial services.
+In our case, AsiaBC is a company service provider in HK, and undoubtedly many providers are doing the company services, including HK company registration and company secretarial services.

 After we gained some free time, we rendered the ongoing marketing duties by ourselves because we hoped we were touching with the latest changes in the market.
 We divided this job into two tasks.
 On one end, analysis of our competitors’ services and pricing system was deciding, we sourced their fee table on their website and quotations quarterly; On another end, we asked for help from our potential clients if they would tell us some details about our competitors they had contact.